Denervation: Disorders

-Denervation processes have a strong association with the symptoms seen in post-polio syndrome.
-Those with post polio syndrome are undergoing a constant process of denervation and reinnervation.
-This process occurs after acute poliomyelitis and leads to increased motor unit areas over time.
-The motor unit areas soon increase to a point where reinnervation is no longer possible causing an uncompensated denervation of motor units which leads to muscle atrophy and loss of muscular strength.
-Following an acute polio infection diagnosis symptoms such as fatiguability, general weakness and pain are believed to be correlated to muscle denervation.
+Denervation processes are strongly associated with the symptoms experienced in post-polio syndrome.
+Individuals with post-polio syndrome undergo a continuous cycle of denervation and reinnervation that occurs after acute poliomyelitis.
+Over time, this cycle leads to an increase in the size of motor units in skeletal muscle fibers.
+Eventually, the motor unit areas grow to a point where reinnervation is no longer possible, resulting in uncompensated denervation of the motor units.
+This ultimately leads to muscle atrophy and myasthenia.
+Following an acute poliovirus infection, symptoms such as fatigue, asthenia, and pain are believed to be linked to muscle denervation.

-Much like post-polio syndrome, amyotrophic lateral sclerosis also has similar symptoms of motor neuron degeneration leading to general weakness and in some cases paralysis.
-The type of symptoms experienced can depend on which particular areas of the body experience the loss in nerve supply.
-This process of denervation is however different from post-polio syndrome in that it only involves upper and lower motor neuron degeneration and does not experience a process of constant reinnervation and denervation.
+Much like post-polio syndrome, ALS also has similar symptoms of motor neurodegeneration leading to general weakness and, in some cases, paralysis.
+The type of symptoms experienced can depend on which areas of the body experience the loss in nerve supply.
+This denervation process is different from post-polio syndrome in that it involves only upper and lower motor neuron degeneration and does not involve constant reinnervation and denervation.

 Surgical procedures

-In addition to peripheral nerve injury, denervation is used as a medical procedure for various benefits resulting from eliminating nerve supply to a specific area of the body.
-In renal denervation, the procedure involves using radio frequency or ultrasound to remove sympathetic nerve supply to the wall of the kidney with the intention of reducing blood pressure and treating chronic hypertension.
-However, renal denervation is used less frequently in recent years due to new evidence suggesting that blood pressure is not significantly reduced after the procedure and there are even recommendations against using the procedure since there has been little proof to show that renal denervation leads to reduced blood pressure.
+In addition to the management of peripheral nerve injury, denervation is used as a medical procedure for various benefits resulting from eliminating nerve supply to a specific area of the body.
+Renal denervation involves using radio frequency or ultrasound to eliminate the sympathetic nerve supply to the kidney wall, aiming to lower blood pressure and treat chronic hypertension.
+Renal denervation has become less common in recent years due to new evidence indicating that the procedure does not significantly lower blood pressure.
+Additionally, there are recommendations against its use, as there has been insufficient proof demonstrating that renal denervation effectively reduces blood pressure.

 Other prevalent surgical procedures involve intentionally reducing nerve supply to treat a variety of disorders.
-In a sympathectomy, a sympathetic ganglion is surgically removed to treat hyperhidrosis, or excessive sweating.
-In a vagotomy, the vagus nerve is surgically removed to treat peptic ulcer disease through reducing stomach acid.
-In a rhizotomy, nerve fibers in the spinal cord are removed in the hopes of eliminating chronic muscle pain.
+In a sympathectomy, a sympathetic ganglion is surgically removed to treat hyperhidrosis(excessive sweating).
+Surgical or radiologic ablation of the carotid sinus nerve is used to treat carotid sinus hypersensitivity.
+In a vagotomy, the vagus nerve is surgically removed to treat peptic ulcer disease by reducing stomach acid.
+In a rhizotomy, nerve fibers in the spinal cord are destroyed with the intent of eliminating chronic myalgia.